pedrovhb/astream/readme.md

-# asyncutils
+# astream

-`asyncutils` is a library which provides handy tools for writing code with `asyncio`.
+`astream` is a library which provides handy tools for writing code with `asyncio`.
 It's designed with static type checking in mind, so type annotations are optional but fully supported.

 The library is currently in a very early stage, and features are as of yet unstable (i.e. subject to API changes) and not extensively tested.